Home

 • Building Words from Roots Choose a simple root word, write it in the middle of a piece of paper and draw a circle around it.
 Draw arrows away from the circle in all directions.
 Ask your child to think of other words they know which contain the root word and write each new word at the end of an arrow.
 When your child has exhausted his supply of words suggest some of your own.
 Try using 'happy' (happiness, unhappy, unhappiest, unhappiness, happier, unhappier), 'migra' meaning "wander" (migration, migrant, immigration, immigrant, migrating, migratory) or 'vis' meaning "see" (visual, visible, invisible, vista, revise, supervise).

-Other examples of good simple root words to use can be found in this BBC factsheet on root words or try this more comprehensive list of root words which includes their meanings as well as examples of words containing the roots.
+Other examples of good simple root words to use can be found in this comprehensive list of root words which includes their meanings as well as examples of words containing the roots.

 • On-line Root Word Games Try these vocabulary games for some on-line practice in identifying and defining root words.